tsuneko/Orange-Juice/README.md

+## 999 Orange Juice is currently not working.
+Please use Cheat Engine to add your money.

+I currently do not have the time to maintain this application.
+I will have a look at writing an inventory editor in the future, to bypass the current issue of having newer currencies stored on the steam inventory.

 # 999% Orange Juice
 Simple Currency Cheat for 100% Orange Juice [Steam].
 All it does is set each currency type to their maximum values so you can buy whatever you want from the store.